North Carolina Court Records

 What Are North Carolina Traffic Court Records?

-North Carolina traffic court records are the legal documents and case files created from the proceedings of the traffic courts in the State.
-These include records related to both moving violations and non-moving offenses per the North Carolina Motor Vehicle Code.
+North Carolina traffic court records are the legal documents and case files created from the proceedings of the state's traffic courts.
+These include records related to moving violations and non-moving offenses per the North Carolina Motor Vehicle Code.

 Are North Carolina Traffic Court Records Public Records?